Toward a better future.

 At Worcester State University, the Dennis Brutus/Merrill Goldwyn Center for the Study of Human Rights is your source for awareness of human rights violations and other abuses that plague today’s world.
-We incorporate human rights issues into the WSU curriculum and provide resources for academic research.
+The center incorporates human rights issues into the Worcester State curriculum and provides resources for academic research.

-Dr. Merrill Goldwyn was an English professor at WSU for 30 years.
+Dr. Merrill Goldwyn was an English professor at Worcester State for 30 years.
 Goldwyn challenged his students to consider human rights issues with literature that incorporated issues of social justice.
-He was first inspired to bring human rights to WSU after meeting former political prisoners at an Amnesty International event in the early 1980s.
+He was first inspired to bring human rights to the University after meeting former political prisoners at an Amnesty International event in the early 1980s.
 Soon after, he established the Center for the Study of Human Rights and invited Dennis Brutus to be the inaugural speaker.

-Brutus would continue his relationship with Goldwyn and WSU for many years to come.
-In November of 2008, WSU announced the establishment of the Merrill Goldwyn Fund to commemorate the man who spread the message of social justice and helped create the Center for the Study of Human Rights.
+Brutus would continue his relationship with Goldwyn and Worcester State for many years to come.
+In November of 2008, Worcester State announced the establishment of the Merrill Goldwyn Fund to commemorate the man who spread the message of social justice and helped create the Center for the Study of Human Rights.